What I Wish People Knew About Large Families

 We make it work.

 At this time, we are grateful that my husband and I can both work from home.
-While I run my online shop and blog, my husband provides an income from his eBay business.
+While I run my blog, my husband provides an income from his eBay business.
 When our oldest was a baby, my husband worked for a similar company and he was able to learn everything he needed to know to open his own shop from home.

 Most parents have to get up and go to work everyday, which means leaving the children with a babysitter or daycare provider.
 Our unique situation allows us to save money and be together as a family all day, every day.